the-ooorb/journey-formatting/README.md

    - Sadness: `#Emotion Sadness`

  for this events you need to aply `#Intensity: {number}` tag
-   - Example: `They lived happily ever after. #Event: Enjoyment #Intensity: 5`
+   - Example: `They lived happily ever after. #Emotion: Enjoyment #Intensity: 5`

 ## Scene Tag
 The indicator of scene will be marked as:  `#Scene: {Scene name}`